-The Defense has no objection to the State taking a deposition of Dr. Adams.
-Further, the Defense has no objections to the State's questioning of Dr. Adams regarding his ultimate opinion on the case or evidence, the basis of his opinion, and what he may have done or not done in this case.
-The State, of course, will need to assume full financial and logistical responsibilities for any deposition of Dr. Adams or any other defense expert.
+The Defense has no objection to the State taking a deposition of Dr. Hayden.
+Further, the Defense has no objections to the State's questioning of Dr. Hayden regarding his ultimate opinion on the case or evidence, the basis of his opinion, and what he may have done or not done in this case.
+The State, of course, will need to assume full financial and logistical responsibilities for any deposition of Dr. Hayden or any other defense expert.

-State's Motion - Paragraph 9 (a) (Dr. Vernard Adams)
+State's Motion - Paragraph 9(a) (Dr. Hayden)

 - 9. Justice requires that the below-described material be provided to the State by the Defendant prior to the taking of the discovery deposition of defense expert Dr. Philip Hayden. - a.
-Current C.V. for Dr. Vemard I. Adams, M.D. and all individuals who in any way provided any services of any kind regarding the work requested by the Defendant.
+Current C.V. for Dr. Philip Hayden and all other individuals who in any way provided any services of any kind regarding the work requested by the Defendant.

-Defense's Response to Paragraph 9 (a) of State's Motion (Dr. Vernard Adams)
+Defense's Response to Paragraph 9(a) of State's Motion (Dr. Hayden)

 Undersigned counsel is not obligated under any rule or law to provide the State with the C.V. of an expert.
-The defense, however, will voluntarily provide Dr. Adam's C.V. to the State as a courtesy.
+The defense, however, will voluntarily provide Dr. Hayden's C.V. to the State as a courtesy.

-Notably, the prosecution failed to establish how obtaining the C.V.s for "all individuals who in any way provided any services of any kind regarding the work requested by the Defendant" is reasonably calculated to lead to discoverable evidence.
-Taken to the extreme, the State's request, if granted by this Court, would require that Dr. Adam's receptionist provide his C.V. to the State if he had minimal involvement with this case.
+The prosecution failed to establish how obtaining the C.V.s for each and every individual who "in any way" provided "any services" of "any kind" regarding the work requested by the Defendant is reasonably calculated to lead to discoverable evidence.
+They also failed to explain or allege that the interests of justice compel the production of every C.V. of every individual who has had any contact - no matter how tangential - to this case.
+Taken to the extreme, the State's request, if granted by this Court, would require that any receptionist, college intern, secretary, technician of the lowest level, or other person would need to provide their C.V. to the State.
 The State's failure to satisfy the materiality and interest of justice requirements compels this Court to deny the production of all of the remaining C.V.s.

-State's Motion - Paragraph 9 (b) (Dr. Vernard Adams)
+State's Motion - Paragraph 9 (b) (Dr. Hayden)

 b.
-All material, including but not limited to reports, photographs, letters, correspondence, emails, submissions, sketches, diagrams, videos, crime scene mapping Dr. Vemard I. Adams received from Michael Knox, Knox & Associates (Forensic Consulting), Dr. Philip Hayden (Use of force expert) and/or Bruce Koenig (Video Expert)
+All material, including but not limited to reports, photographs, letters, correspondence, emails, submissions, sketches, diagrams, videos, [and] crime scene mapping Dr. Philip Hayden received from Michael Knox, Knox & Associates (Forensic Consulting), Dr. Vernard I. Adams (Forensic pathologist) and/or Bruce Koenig (Video Expert)

-Defense's Response to Paragraph 9 (b) of State's Motion (Dr. Vernard Adams)
+Defense's Response to Paragraph 9 (b) of State's Motion (Dr. Hayden)

-Despite being under no legal obligation to do so, the Defense voluntarily provided the State notice that these aforementioned items were provided to Dr. Adams.
-Although undersigned counsel listed the items provided to Dr. Adams in its October 6, 2015 Defendant's Second Notice of Reciprocal Discovery, the State now requests disclosure of any items received from any other defense experts.
+Although undersigned counsel listed the items provided to Dr. Hayden in its October 6, 2015 Defendant's Second Notice of Reciprocal Discovery, the State now requests disclosure of any items received from any other defense experts.
 There are no items responsive to this request.